flexagoon/cookies/README.md

 # 🍪 Cookies

-A collection of personal project templates for [cookiecutter](https://github.com/cookiecutter/cookiecutter).
+A collection of personal project templates.

+The templates can be used with [this fish script](https://github.com/flexagoon/dotfiles/blob/main/dot_config/fish/functions/new.fish).

 The goal of those templates is to enforce the strictest possible linting, formatting and type checking for all languages to write high-quality code.